 Stocks vs. Index

-In this long or short positions are based on index based portfolios.
+In these long or short positions are based on index-based portfolios.
 In this, a contrary view index is taken for increasing the returns.

 Market neutral trading

 Market neutral trading is a strategy in which a trader seeks to profits from both increasing and decreasing prices in single or numerous markets.
 These traders who hold a market-neutral position are able to exploit any momentum in the market.

 Here is a small table that will give you a snapshot difference between investing and trading for beginners.

 |Why||With the belief that the company will do well in the future and come up with dividends and increased share price.||A share will move in a certain direction to achieve the target.|

 |Objective||Making Money by holding shares.||Making money with often buying and selling of shares.|